Musical Instrument Training Program

 All contributions to this event will be appreciated and will be a blessing to many.

-Recently a new build, ‘Copperfields’, has been opened near to where GCC meet on Sundays.
-This is an assisted living facility conspiring of 49 flats for either single persons or couples.
+An assisted living facility, ‘Copperfield’s’, has been opened near to where GCC meet on Sundays.
+This is a facility conspiring of 49 flats for either single persons or couples.
 The church is seeking to help the residents in whatever way they can.
-In the meantime, the church engages in friendship evangelism.
+In the meantime, the church engages in friendship evangelism when ever possible.

-As part of our mission project we have recently procured items of furniture, wheelchair and items such as toiletries for the residents in Copperfields who need them.
+As part of our mission project we have in the past procured items of furniture, wheelchair and items such as toiletries for the residents in Copperfield’s who need them.
 Some of the residents are totally blind, others visually impaired or suffering from dementia.
 This is an on going project and we are glad to be able to serve the local community in these ways.

 The church regularly gives food items to the local food bank for those who are, for example, homeless or in a time of a social security benefit gap.

-The recipients of the food are very grateful for the help received and, it is anticipated, that, in the run up to the Christmas period, there will be an inclusion of toiletries and more warm clothing (not normally collected).
+The recipients of the food are very grateful for the help received and, it is anticipated, that, in the run up to the winter periods, there will be an inclusion of toiletries and more warm clothing (not normally collected).